jackieQixin/jackieQixin/README.md

 My long-term vision is to develop lifelong-learning embodied agents adaptable to real-world settings.
 I hope robots can enter ordinary homes to deliver elderly care and uphold human dignity, especially by supporting marginalized groups.

 We are looking for collaborators.
 If you take ownership and aspire to produce meaningful work, please get in touch.
-Relevant prior experience is not mandatory — we can grow together.
+Relevant prior experience is not mandatory.
+We can grow together!
 I am always thankful to the collaborators, mentors and seniors who have guided and accompanied me along this journey.